dladowitz/coding-for-non-coders/readme.md

 #### ___D - Javascript & JQuery
 * Use finder to copy the files in the 'js' folder from the Resource site to the Working site
 * Look at the voting buttons
+* Notice that votes aren't saved when the browser is refreshed.
+Why not?
+What do we need?

 #### ___E - Push to Github & Deploy (The Interwebs)
 * Go to <a href="https://github.com/" target="_blank">Github.com</a> and create a new repository